AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 ## Embedding Documents

-Now that we have our documents in a required length, we need to project them on to some embedding space for efficient search and retrieval based on a query. `Langchain` allows us to do that using multiple embedding models from various libraries including -
+Now that we have our documents in the required length, we need to project them onto some embedding space for efficient search and retrieval based on a query. `Langchain` allows us to do that using multiple embedding models from various libraries including -
 - OpenAI
 - Cohere
 - Huggingface Sentence Transformers, etc.